 This is a very basic introduction to the pieces and parts of the solution.
 I plan to follow this up with additional content on how these pieces work together to provide a flexible architecture allowing for nearly any network topology to be created.

 I get asked many times what hardware and software versions are required to integrate with Cisco DNA Center.
-In addition, there are a variety of components of DNA including so it can make it challenging to know which network components are supported with which DNA features.
-There’s a link here that provides this information.
+In addition, there are a variety of capabilities of DNA Center including network provisioning, software management, network visibility, and segment so it can make it challenging to know which network components are supported with which DNA features.
+Oh and don’t forget there are software version requirments 😉 Here’s a link here that provides this information.

 Here’s a secret decoder ring for the part numbers of the 4000 series of the Cisco Integrated Services Routers.